 An overpair to the flop is a strong hand generally and should be played strongly as well.
 Some players may feel a need to get a little too cute with it and slow play it initially, however playing strong hands strongly is the default here and you need a good reason to depart from default play.

 There may be some opponents who may be tight but also like to bluff frequently, where you can start out playing the hand slower and can count on them to get more money in that way.
 You need to be fairly sure of yourself if you do this though.
 What you need to avoid here is giving too many free cards where the opponent can draw out on you or have an opportunity to bluff you out of the hand later.
+What you don’t want is to slow play that hand and see a person who loves calling small bets to draw a hand that can beat yours.

 So unless you are sure about what you’re doing, meaning that you can expect your opponent to play aggressively almost all of the time if you slow play, betting and raising is the preferred way to go with this hand.
+Having the best hand on the flop doesn’t mean you will have the best hand on the turn or the river.
+So when you have the best hand, it’s always smart to bet like you do and try and win the pot as soon as possible.

 Additional Play Overpair on Flop Questions: